gallettilance/gallettilance.github.io/assignments/assignment7.md

 - **User Inputs**:
   - **Parameter to Test**: Allow the user to select whether to test the **slope** or **intercept**.
-  - **Hypothesized Values (β₀)**: Numeric values that the user inputs as the hypothesized values they want to test before they decide either to test the slope or intercept.
   - **Type of Test**:
     - **Greater than ( > )**
     - **Less than ( < )**